andreafuturi/gitmini/README.md

 # GitMini: Less git, more work done.

-GitMini is a minimal collection of simple git aliases that make developers' workflow easier.
+GitMini is a minimal collection of intuitive git aliases that make developers' workflow much easier.
 Its main purpose is to automate different tasks in Git, allowing developers to focus on coding rather than managing their repositories.
-Gitmini doesn't replace Git or remove any of its functionalities; it simply provides a simplified way to interact with it.
+GitMini doesn't replace Git or remove any of its functionalities; it just provides a simplified way to interact with it.

-It works independently of branches, meaning you can use it in any branch, although it is primarily tested and intended for use on the master branch to keep things simple.
+It works independently of branches, meaning you can use it in any branch, although it is primarily tested and intended for use on the master branch.

 GitMini revolves around the concept of Tickets, which are commonly used to organize and track work progress in Software Development.